-Please submit a brief report for the following questions via email: ast\uebung[at]zbh[dot]unihamburg[dot]de (please include your full name).
+Please submit a brief report for the following questions via email: ast_uebung[at]zbh[dot]unihamburg[dot]de (please include your full name).
 Attach one file containing the answers to all assignments (only .txt or .pdf), and one file containing the source code for each assignment.
 Your source code should be runnable with Rscript.
-This means you should attach 4 files if you answer all three assignments.
+This means you should attach 5 files if you answer all four assignments.

-1. Write a batch function to run and compare 500 pairs of k-means clusterings and calculate the average mismatch rate.
+- 1. Write a batch function to run and compare 500 pairs of k-means clusterings and calculate the average mismatch rate.
 Where and why do they differ (if they do)?
 Is this consistent with your expectations?
-Elaborate.

-- 2. Compare 500 pairs of k-means and hierarchical clusterings.
+Elaborate. - 2.
+Compare 500 pairs of k-means and hierarchical clusterings.
 Is there a systematic difference between the clustering results?
 Explain your observations. - 3.
+What is the linkage method used in the hierarchical clustering and how does it work?
+Does the clustering change if you use a different linkage method?
+Start by reading the R help information on the hclust method. - 4.
 You may add up to 5 data points to the data set (do not use outlandishly large values, stay within the general area of the existing data set).
 Can you add them in a way that breaks the hclust method, i.e. can you add the points in a way that will completely change the clustering?
 Where did you add them and why?
 Do they affect the k-means clustering?
-Start by finding out what kind of linkage method is used by the hclust function to join clusters.